-Nestled on 125 tropical acres along the Gulf of Mexico, The Naples Beach Hotel & Golf Club is Southwest Florida's only beachfront hotel with onsite golf, tennis and spa.
+Nestled on 125 tropical acres along the Gulf of Mexico, The Naples Beach Hotel & Golf Club is a Southwest Florida's beachfront hotel with onsite golf, tennis and spa.
 Our AAA Four Diamond Florida beach hotel features 319 non-smoking guest rooms and suites - each with a patio or balcony - and beautiful resort or Gulf of Mexico views.
 You will also enjoy complimentary self- and valet parking; and no resort fees.

 With over 34,000 sq. ft. of function space and spectacular outdoor venues, The Naples Beach Hotel & Golf Club is also an acclaimed meeting and event destination.
 Learn more about meetings in paradise.

 The Naples Beach Hotel & Golf Club History

 The Naples Beach Hotel & Golf Club has a rich history in the Southwest Florida region.
 The hotel was originally constructed in the 1880s and was aptly named The Naples Hotel.
 The hotel was built two blocks east of the Naples fishing pier and 1.5 miles south of what would eventually become the current location for The Naples Beach Hotel & Golf Club.
 Historically, guests predominately from the Midwest, arrived for the "season" in December and returned home in the spring.